What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Apple has also emerged as a major player in the ebook market, through iBooks.
 Apple was sued along with five major book publishers by the U.S. government in 2012 for antitrust violations, based on allegations of collusion and price fixing over their “agency pricing” model that allows publishers to set their own retail prices for ebooks.
+A federal judge ruled in 2013 that Apple was guilty of collusion, though the company planned to appeal.
 Apple was also criticized in early 2011 for rejecting a Sony Reader ebook app, raising questions about the access Apple allows for other platforms.

 Apple has been criticized for the control it maintains over its App Store; news organizations, like any other third-party developers, must have their apps approved by Apple before they can be distributed through Apple’s standard channel.
 (It is possible to distribute apps to jailbroken iPhones and iPads without Apple’s approval, but no mainstream news organization has done so.)

 In one incident, Apple rejected an app submitted by Pulitzer Prize-winning editorial cartoonist Mark Fiore because it “ridicules public figures.”
 Apple reversed its decision after public blowback.

 Apple also reserves the right to limit what it considers erotic or inappropriate material, a restriction that several German publications have run up against.